orome/crypto-enigma-hs/README.md

 ### Compatability

-Versions of this package have been part of [Stackage] LTS Haskell since LTS 7.24, and will work with LTS since 3.2.2.
+[Versions](https://www.stackage.org/package/crypto-enigma/snapshots) of this package have been part of [Stackage] LTS Haskell since LTS 7.24, and the current version will work with LTS since 3.2.2.
+For information on which GHC versions are supported by each release, see the
-For information on which GHC versions are supported by each release, see the [package's Hackage Matrix](https://matrix.hackage.haskell.org/package/crypto-enigma).
+[package's Hackage Matrix](https://matrix.hackage.haskell.org/package/crypto-enigma).

 ### Documentation

 Full [documentation] — for the latest [release version] — is available on Hackage.
+[Documentation](https://www.stackage.org/haddock/lts/crypto-enigma/Crypto-Enigma.html) for the [current Stackage LTS version](https://hackage.haskell.org/package/crypto-enigma) — generally identical to the latest release version — is avalable on Stackage.

 ### Alternatives